Large and moderate deviations for stochastic Volterra systems: Large and moderate deviations

 \begin{assumption} For any~$\delta>0$ and any $\phi\in\cW^d$ such that~$I(\phi)<+\infty$, there exists~$\phi^\delta$ uniquely characterised such that $\normbT{\phi-\phi^\delta}\le \delta$ and $\abs{I(\phi)-I(\phi^\delta)}\le \delta$. \end{assumption} \begin{remark} This assumption is reminiscent of~\cite[Proposition 3.3]{Donati04}, where the authors resolve the non-uniqueness issue in the diffusion case.
 A similar problem is also at the core of~\cite[Lemma 5.1]{BFW20} in an infinite-dimensional setting. \end{remark}

-Our abstract large deviations result is the following, extending~\cite[Theorem 4.4]{BD01}, at least when the underlying Hilbert space is~$L^2(\bT:\bR^m)$, to the non-uniqueness case: \begin{theorem} Consider~$N>0$ and a family~$\{v^\ep\}_{\ep>0}$ in~$\cA_N$ converging in distribution to~$v\in\cA_N$ as~$\ep$ tends to zero.
-Assume that there exists a random set~$\cG^0_{v}\subset \cW^d$ such that: \begin{enumerate}[(i)] \item Each subsequence of~$\big\{\cG^\ep\left(W + \ep^{-1}\int_0^\cdot v^\ep_s\ds \right)\big\}_{\ep>0}$ has a subsequence that converges in distribution to an element of~$\cG^0_{v}$. \item The functional~$I$ defined by~\eqref{eq:raterelax} has compact level sets. \item Assumption~\ref{assu:relax} holds. \end{enumerate} Then the family~$\{\cG^\ep(W)\}_{\ep>0}$ satisfies the Laplace principle and, by equivalence, the Large Deviations Principle with rate function~$I$ and speed~$\ep^{-2}$. \end{theorem} \begin{remark} In the large deviations literature, a rate function is sometimes called `good' if it has compact level sets.
+Our abstract large deviations result is the following, extending~\cite[Theorem 4.4]{BD01}, at least when the underlying Hilbert space is~$L^2(\bT:\bR^m)$, to the non-uniqueness case. \begin{theorem} Assume that \begin{enumerate}[(i)] \item For all~$N>0$, all~$v\in\cA_N$ and all families~$\{v^\ep\}_{\ep>0}$ in~$\cA_N$ converging in distribution to~$v$ as~$\ep$ tends to zero, $\big\{\cG^\ep\left(W + \ep^{-1}\int_0^\cdot v^\ep_s\ds \right)\big\}_{\ep>0}$ is tight. \item The functional~$I$ defined by~\eqref{eq:raterelax} has compact level sets. \item Assumption~\ref{assu:relax} holds. \end{enumerate} Then the family~$\{\cG^\ep(W)\}_{\ep>0}$ satisfies the Laplace principle and, by equivalence, the Large Deviations Principle with rate function~$I$ and speed~$\ep^{-2}$. \end{theorem} \begin{remark} Item (i) entails that, for all~$N>0$, all~$v\in\cA_N$ and all families~$\{v^\ep\}_{\ep>0}$ in~$\cA_N$ converging in distribution to~$v$, there exists a subsequence such that $\lim_n \cG^{\ep_n}\left(W + \ep_n^{-1}\int_0^\cdot v^{\ep_n}_s\ds \right)$ exists and by definition belongs to $\cG^0_{v,N}$. \end{remark} \begin{remark} In the large deviations literature, a rate function is sometimes called `good' if it has compact level sets.
 All the rate functions in the present paper satisfy this requirement (item (ii) above takes care of that) therefore we drop the adjective `good'. \end{remark} We defer the proof to Appendix~\ref{app:proof:thm:relax}; the lower bound can be tackled as in~\cite{BD01}, and we therefore concentrate on the upper bound.
 The idea is that the Laplace principle~\eqref{eq:Laplace} upper bound involves an infimum so deriving it only requires a $\delta$-optimal path.
 Hence a perturbation will also do the trick, provided one knows how to handle the control associated to it.
 In~\cite[Theorem 4.4]{BD01}, unique characterisation of the limiting element in~(i) is granted, and the set~$\cG^0_v$ is a singleton that takes the form $\cG^0(\int_{0}^\cdot v_s \ds)$, where they view~$\cG^0$ as a map.
 In that case Assumption~\ref{assu:relax} is clearly satisfied since~$\phi^\delta$ can be taken as~$\phi$ itself.